JimmyRespawn/PassionNano/productblog/content/docs/download-manager/dmkpro.md

 ## Pricing

-- $4 USD or ¥28 RMB, depending on your Store region
+- $4 USD, currency will be changed depending on your Store region
 - License for 10 devices (can transfer licenses via Microsoft account)